Proxyl3ss/TheFatRat/README.md

 ## ⭕️ Disclaimer

-***Note: modifications, changes, or alterations to this sourcecode is acceptable, however,any public releases utilizing this code must be approved by writen this tool ( Edo maland ).***
+***Note: modifications, changes, or alterations to this sourcecode is acceptable, however,any public releases utilizing this code must be approved by the author of this tool ( Edo maland ).***